How Deep Is Your Love (Bee Gees song): Release and critical reception

-"How Deep Is Your Love" was released as a single in September 1977 everywhere except in the UK, where it was released on 29 December 1977.
-By the time Children of the World was recorded, it was pretty much established that Barry was now the primary vocalist of the group, mostly being falsetto leads with the occasional natural breathy voice.
-Even most of the backing vocals were done by Barry, such that Robin and Maurice are barely heard in the mix, even though they are there.
-Despite this, Robin sings the melody for the chorus and audibly sings various ad libs during this song.
-Two music videos were made for this song, with minimum lights.
-In one (the precursor to the main music video released later), the brothers are shown singing while a shady image of a woman shows throughout the video, accompanied by a big white light shining around.
-Barry Gibb had his beard shaven off in this video, the same as in the "Night Fever" video.
-A second video (the main one) was later made in which features the brothers sing while passing by a stream of rainbow lights.
-In this video Barry Gibb is bearded.
-On the Cashbox charts on the week 4 February 1978, when it was at No. 13, the soundtrack's second single "Stayin' Alive" was at No. 1 with "Night Fever" debuted at No. 71 on the same week.
+"How Deep Is Your Love" was released as a single in September 1977 in the United States and on 14 October 1977 in the United Kingdom.
+By the time Children of the World was recorded, it had largely been established that Barry was the group's primary vocalist, mostly singing in falsetto and occasionally in a natural breathy voice.
+He even sang most of the backing vocals; Robin and Maurice are barely heard in the mix.
+Robin sings the melody in the chorus and various ad libs.
+Two videos were made for the song, with minimum lights.
+In one (the precursor to the main video), the brothers are shown singing while a shady image of a woman appears throughout, accompanied by a big white light.
+Barry is clean-shaven, as in the "Night Fever" video.
+In the main video, the brothers sing while passing by a stream of rainbow lights.
+Barry is bearded.
+On the Cashbox charts for 4 February 1978, when it was at No. 13, the soundtrack's second single, "Stayin' Alive", was at No. 1.
+"Night Fever" debuted at No. 71 on the same week.

-When "How Deep Is Your Love" reached No. 3 in the UK, Barry exclaimed: "You have no idea what a thrill it is to have a Top Five single in England.
+When "How Deep Is Your Love" reached No. 3 in the UK, Barry said: "You have no idea what a thrill it is to have a Top Five single in England.
 With all the new wave and punk rock out, I would have thought something like 'How Deep Is Your Love' wouldn't have a chance.
 We always kept going forward and we're getting stronger every day".

-Billboard described the song as "a warm tender ballad," saying that after a slow beginning it grows to a "heightened expressive delivery."
-Cash Box said that it's "a beautifully harmonized, melodic ballad for music lovers of all ages."
-Record World said that it is "one of their most controlled, delicate efforts, with the vocals almost whispered at times" and that it has "a good melody and expressive love lyric."
+Billboard called the song "a warm tender ballad", saying that after a slow beginning it grows to a "heightened expressive delivery."
+Cash Box called it "a beautifully harmonized, melodic ballad for music lovers of all ages."
+Record World called it "one of their most controlled, delicate efforts, with the vocals almost whispered at times", adding that it has "a good melody and expressive love lyric".

+Allmusic critic Bill Janovitz praised the "sublimely gorgeous" and "impossibly lovely and memorable classic" melody, as well as Barry's vocal performance.
+Janovtiz felt that even though the song was released during the Bee Gees' disco period, it has more in common with their late 1960's/early 1970's hits, using "the same sort of heartbreaking major-to minor chord changes and easygoing R&B groove of such nuggets as 'To Love Somebody,' 'How Can You Mend a Broken Heart,' and 'I've Gotta Get a Message to You.'"